jywarren/pntr.js/README.md

     	}
     })

-For a full guide on Canvas drawing commands, see
+For a full guide on Canvas drawing commands, see https://developer.mozilla.org/en-US/docs/Canvas_tutorial

-But where in their examples, you'd use: ctx.canvas.fillRect(0,0,10,10)
+And more specifically for drawing: https://developer.mozilla.org/en-US/docs/Canvas_tutorial/Drawing_shapes

-You can just say: $C.fillRect(0,0,10,10)
+But where in their examples, you'd use: ctx.fillRect(0,0,10,10), you just say: $C.fillRect(0,0,10,10)

 ###Troubleshooting###

-File issues here and I'll help answer questions:
+File issues here and I'll help answer questions: https://github.com/jywarren/pntr.js/issues

 Fork and improve the code, I'm happy to take pull requests!